David L. Rice Merit Scholarship

 Multicultural Leadership Scholarship

 The Harolyn Torain Multicultural Leadership Scholarship is a competitive award that provides an annual scholarship of $5,000 and is renewable for 4 years.
 Recipients also participate in an Inclusive Excellence Program that incorporates leadership, community service and cultural experiences throughout the academic year.
 Students who have a 3.0/4.0 cumulative high school GPA and have demonstrated leadership in multicultural school or community activities or organizations are eligible to apply.
+The Multicultural Leadership Scholarship deadline is December 1, 2019.

 Additional Multicultural Leadership Scholarship information and application.